canonical/mongodb-operator/documentation/tutorial.md

 ## Transcript Layer Security (TLS)
+[TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is used to encrypt data exchanged between two applications; it secures data transmitted over the network.
+Typically enabling up TLS within a highly available database and between a highly available database and client/server applications, requires domain specific knowledge and a high level of expertise.
+Fortunately, the domain specific knowledge has been encoded into Charmed MongoDB.
+This means enabling TLS on Charmed MongoDB is readily available and requires minimal effort on your end.

-TLS is the encryption of data sent between two applications.
-TLS requires minimal work to be set up on Charmed MongoDB.
-There already exists a [TLS Certificates Charm](https://charmhub.io/tls-certificates-operator) which handles providing, requesting, and renewing TLS certificates.
+Again, relations come in handy here as TLS is enabled via relations; i.e. by relating Charmed MongoDB to the [TLS Certificates Charm](https://charmhub.io/tls-certificates-operator).
+The TLS Certificates Charm centralises TLS certificate management in a consistent manner and handles providing, requesting, and renewing TLS certificates.

 ### Configure TLS
 Before enabling TLS on Charmed MongoDB we must first deploy the `TLS-certificates-operator` charm: